Traditional Hypothyroidism Treatments

 - changes in menstrual cycle

 It’s important to note, however, that you shouldn’t necessarily expect to experience any or all of these side effects.
 Which side effects you experience—if any—is dependent on a number of factors, and side effects in general vary from person to person.
 Experts like Tom Brimeyer and Dr. Jeffrey Garberstress that it’s crucial that you stay on your hypothyroidism medication.
 Going off of your medication suddenly can have serious health implications.
-If you attempt to treat the condition via lifestyle changes, it’s essential that you keep scrupulous notes of the changes you make, and of your resulting blood work.
+If you attempt to treat the condition via lifestyle changes or more Traditional Hypothyroidism Treatments, it’s essential that you keep scrupulous notes of the changes you make, and of your resulting blood work.
 If your thyroid responds to the changes, your doctor can easily reduce the dose of your medication.

 Research has shown that stress plays a major role in hypothyroidism.
 The two primary hypothyroidism treatments do not address this issue.
 Worse yet, many who suffer from this condition use caffeine to compensate for low energy levels.
 Unfortunately, this can result in a condition known as adrenal fatigue.
 Your adrenal glands produce cortisol, a major stress hormone that plays a large role in immune system regulation.
 Caffeine forces the adrenal glands to go into overdrive, which can lead to cortisol insufficiency.